Searching ...

 The county itself was founded in 1846 from the southern portion of Lincoln County.
 It was named for a congressman and North Carolina Supreme Court Justice.
 Gastonia was made the county seat in 1911.

 The Roman Catholic Order of Saint Benedict established Abbey College in Belmont in 1876.
-The Abbey continues to thrive in Belmont on its 700-acre campus.
+Today, the Abbey continues to thrive on its 700-acre campus.

 Gaston County Cities and Areas

 Mount Holly is the second-largest city in Gaston County, and that might be because of its proximity to Charlotte and its location on the Catawba River.
-The town has a well-developed retail shopping center.
+The town has a well-developed retail shopping center and a charming, walkable downtown of its own.
+Miles of walking trails encourage people to enjoy the beautiful sunshine days.

-Belmont is next in population size.
-It has a thriving textile industry.
-It’s home to Belmont Abbey College and is near the North Carolina Textile School.
+Belmont is next by population size.
+Also near the Catawba River, Belmont’s historic atmosphere includes the Belmont Abbey College and brick-lined sidewalks downtown.
+It has a thriving textile industry and is near the North Carolina Textile School.

-Cherryville got its name from the cherry trees planted along an old stagecoach lane.
-It was incorporated in 1881.
+Historic Cherryville got its name from the cherry trees planted along an old stagecoach lane.
+It was incorporated in 1881, and still has signs of pioneering roots with old homes, a heritage park, and museums.
+At one point, it had 13 textile mills.
+The small town is in northwestern Gaston County.

-Bessemer City is in the county’s western section at the foot of Whetstone Mountain.
-It is a center of mining and home to a Lithium Corporation plant.
+Bessemer City is in the county’s western section, at the foot of Whetstone Mountain.
+It is a mining center and home to a Lithium Corporation plant.
+Residents have several parks, including a public pool, and a farmer’s market.

-The other incorporated cities and towns in Gaston County include Cramerton, Dallas, Dellview, High Shoals, Kings Mountain, Lowell, McAdenville, Mount Holly, Ranlo, Spencer Mountain, and Stanley.
+The other incorporated cities and towns in Gaston County include Cramerton, Dallas, Dellview, High Shoals, Lowell, McAdenville, Ranlo, Spencer Mountain, and Stanley.
 Many of these towns were originally founded as textile centers or around another form of manufacturing.

 Gaston County Job Market

-From its early days as a textile center to its modern resurgence as a manufacturing hub, Gaston County has been a center of manufacturing and trade.
-There is a range of employment and business opportunities available.
+From its early days as a textile center to its modern resurgence as a manufacturing hub, Gaston County has long been a center of manufacturing and trade.
+Available job opportunities concentrate in these fields, but the market does branch out into other sectors like health care, governmental work, and retail.

 The top three employing industries are manufacturing, health care and social assistance, and retail trades.
+Around 16,000 people in its workforce are employed by manufacturers.
 Food services and educational services also have significant representation.
-Gaston County reported a 4.15% unemployment rate in September 2021.
+Gaston County reported a 3.9% unemployment rate in July 2024, under the national average.

-The average commute to work time for Gaston County residents in 2019 was 27 minutes.
+The average commute time for Gaston County residents in 2019 was 27 minutes, but that can depend on where and when you’re going.

 Gaston County Real Estate Market

 You can find your dream home in Gaston County.
-From historic homes to lakeside living to golf communities, there is every type of residential lifestyle awaiting you.
+From historic homes to lakeside living to golf communities, every type of residential lifestyle awaits you, with housing costs below average for the Charlotte metro.

-The October 2021 real estate market in Gaston County reported a median sales price of $276,000, up 21% year-over-year.
-With just a 0.7 months’ supply of inventory and high demand, homes were on the market an average of 15 days until sale.
-The number of new listings was down for October, but overall up 10% for the year.
+The August 2024 real estate market in Gaston County reported a year-to-date median home price of $315,000, up 5% year-over-year.
+With a 2.8 months’ supply of inventory and high demand, homes were on the market for an average of 35 days until sale.
+The number of new listings has increased 25% for the year-to-date, and unlike many markets nationwide, closed sales are also up.
+The housing market has seen 5% more closing YTD than last year.

-Housing prices in Gaston County have been steadily increasing since 2014, with a slightly sharper rise beginning in mid-2020.
-It follows the same trend as the entire Charlotte MLS area.
+Housing prices in Gaston County have steadily increased since 2014, with a slightly sharper rise beginning in mid-2020.
+This trend follows the same as that of the entire Charlotte MLS area.

 Gaston County Population